Godzilla Vs Kong on HBO Max 3.6 Million Households Watched at Least Five Minutes

 Godzilla is back!
 Godzilla has already defeated King Ghidorah in the previous movie and is now being monitored by the Monarch on Skull Island.
 Jia, a last Iwi native and the adopted daughter of Kong expert Ilene Andrews, communicates with the monster by using sign language.
 Meanwhile, Bernie Hayes, an employee of Apex Cybernetics, hosts a Titan conspiracy podcast.
 Godzilla vs Kong is a popular series that has a huge fan base.

 The new film has done well both at the box office and in the home.
 It has exceeded projections for its first four days, bringing in $48.1 million domestically.
 This suggests that audiences are hungry for new blockbuster movies.
+This movie could be downloaded on your device if you subscribed to HBO download function.

 The scene in which Mecha-Godzilla kills the main human Big Bad Wannabe in HBO Max is one of the most memorable moments in the film.
 It shows how Walter exploits Ghidorah's partially-dead neural networks and hooks them up to MechaGodzilla.
 The episode also mentions psionic link technology, which is crucial in the film's climax.